Project Introduction

 Deans Creek Precinct Map(PDF, 12MB)

-- Facilitate feedback and local knowledge from residents of Colac to help inform the preparation of the Deans Creek PSP
+• Facility feedback and local knowledge from a diverse range of residents of Colac to help inform the preparation of the Deans Creek PSP.

-The CRG will be endorsed by the Colac Otway Shire Council and will report to the Colac Otway Shire Executive at key milestones.
+The CRG will report to the Colac Otway Shire Executive at key milestones.

-The CRG will be made up of around 26 adult members of the Colac community who have their primary place of residence in Colac, drawn from different parts of the town, and represent different age groups.
+The CRG will be made up of around 26 adult members of the Colac community who have their primary place of residence in Colac or surrounds, drawn from different parts of the town, and represent different age groups.
 It will include representation from the Aboriginal community to provide Indigenous perspectives.

 Members of the CRG are responsible for: